-Parents must be consulted before this policy is ratified by the governors.
-They will be consulted at every stage of the development of the RSE programme, as well as during the process of monitoring, review and evaluation.
-They will be able to view the resources used by the school in the RSE programme.
-Our aim is that, at the end of the consultation process, every parent and carer will have full confidence in the school's RSE programme to meet their child's needs.
+Parents were consulted during the formulation of this policy.
+They will continue to be consulted as required regarding the delivery and development of the RSE programme, as well as during the process of monitoring, review and evaluation.
+They are able to view the resources used by the school in the RSE programme via the Life to the Full Plus Parent Portal.
+Our aim is that, every parent and carer will have full confidence in the school's RSE programme to meet their child's needs.